naveen521kk/img2pdf/README.md

 # Img2pdf [![GitHub license](https://img.shields.io/github/license/naveen521kk/img2pdf)](https://github.com/naveen521kk/img2pdf/blob/master/LICENSE) [![GitHub stars](https://img.shields.io/github/stars/naveen521kk/img2pdf)](https://github.com/naveen521kk/img2pdf/stargazers)[![](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+# This project is abandoned and will not be updated

 This is command line utility to convert images in a directory to  PDF file.

 This is very simple CLI to convert images in a directory to a PDF file.
 This use Pillow( PIL ), to achieve this.